 This section explains our transition away from LIBOR onto SBR.
 This only applies to some of our customers however, so please check below to see if this applies to you.

 All new loans offered since 1st July 2020 have used SBR as their reference rate.

 This transition does not apply to our Business Finance customers, or those customers whose loan was originally advanced from another lender.
-These loans will be transitioned in the future and affected customers will be communicated with in due course.
+These loans will be transitioned during 2021 and affected customers will be communicated with in due course.

 If the interest rate on your Loan is currently variable, you will not see an immediate change to your monthly payment amount.
-This is because a minimum LIBOR floor of 0.75% applies under the terms of your Loan and that floor will continue to apply when we move your Loan to SBR.
+This is because a minimum LIBOR floor of 0.75% applies under the terms of your Loan and that floor will continue to apply now that we have moved your Loan to SBR.
 Your monthly payment will therefore only change if SBR exceeds 0.75%.